-- Weather Loach - Misgurnus anguillicaudatus: This is a large fish that can grow to 10 inches as an adult and it can be very active.
-It needs sufficient space to move around and a fine substrate as it's a digger and will bury itself with just the head protruding.
+- Weather loach (Misgurnus anguillicaudatus): This is a large fish that can grow to 10 inches as an adult and it can be very active.
+The weather loach needs sufficient space to move around and a fine substrate as it's a digger and will bury itself with just the head protruding.

 More Fish Names